MileHacker Logo

 Water Sports & Activities

-• Hozugawa River Boat Ride (Hozugawa Kudari): A traditional two-hour boat ride down the Hozugawa River from Kameoka to Arashiyama.
+• Hozugawa River Boat Ride (Hozugawa Kudari): A traditional two-hour boat ride along the Hozugawa River from Kameoka to Arashiyama.
 Expert boatmen navigate rapids and calm stretches.

 • Rowing Boats: Rent small rowing boats underneath the Togetsukyo Bridge for a leisurely paddle on the calmer river section.
 A peaceful way to enjoy river and bridge views.